eklem/secure-sound-json-transfer/README.md

-# sound-json-transfer
+# secure-sound-json-transfer
 Transferring JSON from phone to phone(s) through sounds.
-Experiments to see if it will work.
+And encrypt the characters before transferred as sound. fExperiments to see if it will work.

 ## Issue #1 - Generating, playing, receiving and checking sounds